-Figure 9.8: Efficiency of photon detection as a function of (a) θ and (b) p_T .
-[Dummy now!]
+Figure 9.8: Efficiency of photon detection as a function of (a) polar angle θ and (b) transverse momentum p_T .

 Figure 9.9: (a) Energy resolution of the ECAL for the normal incidence of photons and for the angle of 30° . (b) Purity of the double-photon clusters rejection vs. the efficiency of single photon reconstruction for 6 GeV photons and two 3 GeV photons separated by the distance of 4 cm basing on the cluster shape analysis.